isomerpages/govtech-stp/_hong-kong/00a-atb-requirements-and-process.md

           </ol>
           </li>
            </ol><br/><b><u> (B) Non-Designated Flights</u></b><br/>
-For those travelling from Hong Kong SAR to Singapore on a non-designated flight, they will be required to serve a 7-day SHN at their own accommodation upon entry into Singapore and undergo a COVID-19 PCR test during the SHN period.
+For those travelling from Hong Kong to Singapore on a non-designated flight, they will be required to serve a 7-day SHN at their own accommodation upon entry into Singapore and undergo a COVID-19 PCR test during the SHN period.
 For more information on the prevailing SHN and COVID-19 test requirements upon entry into Singapore, please refer to ICA’s website <a href="/health">here</a>.
-There is no travel history requirement and no need to undergo a pre-departure COVID-19 PCR test in Hong Kong SAR for those travelling on non-designated flights.
+There is no travel history requirement and no need to undergo a pre-departure COVID-19 PCR test in Hong Kong for those travelling on non-designated flights.
     </td>
   </tr>
  </tbody>